He and his family had dreamed of his major league moment. Amid a pandemic, he reached it alone.

 It’s always more about staying than getting here, even if Finnegan had toiled through the minors, switched from starting to relieving in 2016, rumbled through so many small towns, from Stockton to Midland, that he could write a how-to guide for budding pros.
 So he went and fixed himself in the Nationals’ bullpen.

-Entering the weekend, Finengan has struck out 23 batters in 20 ⅓ innings.
+Entering the weekend, Finnegan had struck out 23 batters in 20⅓ innings.
 Manager Dave Martinez has begun calling on him in high-pressure situations.
-In an extra-innings win on Sept.
+In an extra-innings win Sept.
 11, Finnegan twice stranded the automatic runner on second before Washington won in the 12th.
 His coaches and teammates often call him “fearless.”

-“‘Mental toughness, Kyle, is simply being at your best when it means the most,’ ” said Willy Finnegan, a former minor league pitcher, repeating what he told his son growing up.
+“ ‘Mental toughness, Kyle, is simply being at your best when it means the most,’ ” said Willy Finnegan, a former minor league pitcher, repeating what he told his son growing up.
 “So I would put Kyle in situations, in a 1-1 game with the bases loaded.
-I’d hand him the ball and whether he succeeded or failed really didn’t matter.
+I’d hand him the ball, and whether he succeeded or failed really didn’t matter.
 He developed this quiet confidence about himself.
 He was always fearless.”

 Willy first saw this when Kyle was 2 years old, speeding a red toy car at his dad before stopping an inch shy of his shins.
-Next he saw it in Pee Wee football, when Kyle, all of 90 pounds, was the quarterback and middle linebacker, his Cougars jersey that looked three sizes too big.
-Then he heard about Kyle’s attempt to date Rachel, who was a year older at Kingwood High School.
+Next he saw it in youth football, when Kyle, all of 90 pounds, was the quarterback and middle linebacker, his Cougars jersey looking three sizes too big.
+Then he heard about Kyle’s attempt to date Rachel, who was a year older at Kingwood High.

 Kyle asked her out in the hallway.
 Rachel told him to try again when he grew.

 “I’ve always been tall for a girl.
-I’m 5-8 and in high school, he was like a shrimp,” Rachel says now, laughing.
+I’m 5-8 and, in high school, he was like a shrimp,” Rachel says now, laughing.
 “He didn’t grow until later, so I always joke that he was never on my radar really because he was too short for me.

-“My friend and his friend were dating, we started talking in college, got together in college.
+My friend and his friend were dating; we started talking in college, got together in college.
 And then Brayden happened and we’ve been together ever since.
 The rest is history.”

-Brayden arrived before they’d planned to start a family.
-It forced the couple to mature quickly and make tough decisions: Kyle, a sixth-round pick in 2013, would leave Texas to play professional baseball.
+Brayden arrived before they had planned to start a family.
+It forced the couple to mature quickly and make tough decisions: Kyle, a sixth-round draft pick in 2013, would leave Texas to play professional baseball.
 Rachel would stay in Houston, give Brayden a solid base, support the family with a full-time job.
 They separated to make their lives work.

 But there were ways to meet in the middle.
 Rachel turned Kyle’s games into summer trips for her and Brayden.
 She jokes that while some families visit Mexico, they splurged on day-long drives into Central Texas.
-They’d watch a few innings before finding the stadium’s playground.
+They would watch a few innings before finding the stadium’s playground.
 Mornings were spent searching for a museum, swimming at the hotel pool, pretending they were at some tropical resort.

 And in return, Kyle spent offseasons training in Kingwood.
 He built a backyard mound, constructed so Brayden could play in the grass while he pitched.
-Sometimes she’d climb to the rubber, coil her tiny arms and throw the ball as hard as she could.
-The promise was that, after all those days beneath a beating sun, that they’d make the majors together.
+Sometimes she would climb to the rubber, coil her tiny arms and throw the ball as hard as she could.
+The promise was that after all those days beneath a beating sun they would make the majors together.

 “It’s tough because I know how much they would enjoy this whole experience,” Finnegan said in August, talking to The Washington Post from his hotel room in Manhattan.
 “When we pulled into New York City, I was talking to my daughter and I was telling her.
 She couldn’t believe it.
 She was like, ‘You’re in New York City?’
 I was just thinking how cool would it have been to have them here.”